anoma/zkp-compiler-shootout/README.md

 CPU.

-To see very rough notes about the languages in the benchmark and potentinal improvmenet points please read [my notes file](./shootout/notes.org).
+To see very rough notes about the languages in the benchmark and potential improvement points please read [my notes file](./shootout/notes.org).
-### How to get benchmark results
+## How to get benchmark results

 There are two commands for producing results